kashakevin/hello-world/README.md

 # hello-world
-Just starting on github and creating a repository
+Just getting starting on github and creating a repository